VJBS - Vee Jefferson

 I just listened to a recorded interview with the Rev. Moss and I must say he is as articulate and diplomatic as ever.

-Let me start by saying that the better half of my time in spent Augusta, Ga.
+Let me start by saying that the better half of my time is spent in Augusta, Ga.
 I've lived here for the past 10 years, and I'm so proud to say that I've spent quite a few Sundays with Rev. Moss and his church family right here in Augusta, home of Tabernacle Baptist Church.
 Of course that was before he left to take his new position at Trinity Baptist.

 Rev. Moss was undeniably the most inspiring minister I've ever had the privilege to worship under.
 Although I never joined his church, Tabernacle felt like home to me.
 With his new age approach to teaching God's grace, forgiveness, and abiding love, and his ability to reach people of all demographics, his sermons simply captivated and reached out to me on every visit.
 And I was always left with a personal message from The Almighty.